51Degrees/specifications/pipeline-specification/part3/pipeline-elements/json-builder.md

 ## Start-up activity

-For performance reasons, on start-up it may be important to create lists of Property metadata that meet certain criteria.
+For performance reasons, on start-up it MAY be important to create lists of Property metadata that meet certain criteria.

 For example, a list of all Properties that have the 'delay execution' flag set.